Photo by Shutterstock/Songquan Deng

 Any updates are posted on Atout France, the website for the country’s tourism development agency.

-Germany’s tourism arm has a thorough guide on current restrictions by country and individual travel regions.
+Germany’s tourism website has a thorough guide on current restrictions by country and individual travel regions.

 Detailed information about Greece’s reopening plan is available on the country’s tourism website, Visit Greece.
 Read AFAR’s story on Greece’s reopening strategy.

-Restrictions banning foreign travelers are in place until May 15, but by June 15, the country will be open to travelers from around the world, reports AFAR's Sara Button.
-There is some fine print, of course: Travelers will be tested for COVID-19 upon arrival at Keflavík International Airport, and if the test is negative, they will be free to enter without a quarantine.
+The country opened June 15 to travelers from around the world, reports AFAR's Sara Button.
+Travelers will be tested for COVID-19 upon arrival at Keflavík International Airport, and if the test is negative, they will be free to enter without a quarantine.
 Travelers can also bring a certificate from their doctor declaring a clean bill of health, to be approved by health officials.

-The Italian government has announced that it will begin to allow travel within, and in and out of the country by EU citizens, as early as June 3.
+As of June 3, Italy has begun welcoming back visitors.
 These travelers will not need to self-quarantine for two weeks; these new regulations don’t apply to residents of the United States.
 According to the government decree, these new rules only apply to people arriving from member countries of the European Union, countries within the Schengen Zone, as well as the United Kingdom and Northern Ireland, and the microstates and principalities of Andorra, Monaco, San Marino, and the Vatican.

 Get the latest information from Italia, the country’s tourism branch.
 Read AFAR’s story on Italy’s reopening strategy.